Tezos Domains smart contracts are designed to be upgradeable on multiple levels:

 Supported operations on records are:

-resolving a name and returning the resolved address via callback,
+resolving a name and returning the resolved address (implemented as a view),

 creating new sub-records.

 Reverse records represent mapping of addresses to their names.
 Reverse records are optional, but if a reverse record exists for a given address, the name has to resolve back to that address (consistency is guaranteed on-chain).
 For every address, the following information is stored:

 address) is an account authorized to make changes in the record.

 Name is the name this reverse record resolves to.

 resolving an address and returning the resolved name (implemented as a view),

 claiming records for the sender and replacing the previous owner,

 This upgradeable smart contract is responsible for managing the top-level domains.
 It keeps track of registered second-level domains, their owners, and expiration times.
 More details on the smart contract are available in the next chapter.